michals96/camunda-on-azure/README.md

 * Why you chose a particular technology, built a specific project, or worked on a piece of software
 * How you applied what you learned in your introduction

+## Conclusion
+* the platform is easily accessible,
+* it is a guidance for developers who are trying to introduce Camunda projects on cloud,
+* the platform saves not only a lot of engineering effort, but an estimated cost of millions of euro,
+* the presence of the platform creates developer friendly standards in the company organizations,
+* the platform reduces the need of customizing Camunda through boilerplate code by using production ready solutions or solution patterns
+* this approach allows to quickly introduce highly scalable Camunda based applications on cloud without a lot of specialized knowledge

 ## (Optional) Further Exploration Paragraph
 Here's where you can dig into complex topics, back up a customer use case story with